-Rep. Luis Gutierrez, D-IL, is similar to a mini me modern-day Herod– and his duplicity about mass genocide of babies is astonishing.
+Rep. Luis Gutierrez, D-Illinois, appears to be a mini me modern-day Herod– and his apparent duplicity about mass genocide of babies is astonishing.

 Similar to former Speaker Nancy Pelosi comparing Baby Jesus to Baby Moses, now Gutierrez argues that President Trump’s immigration policies would have “killed Jesus.”